Bryan-Gregoire/File-system-storage/README.md

 MySQL, composer, NodejS and a terminal.

 1) Clone this repository and go into the folder.
+2) Copy the .env.example file to .env to define your database credentials.
+Run `cp .env.example .env`
-2) Import the data from the "*installation/requests.sql*" script (this script automatically creates the user, the database data, creates the tables and populates the users table with the 4 accounts described below)
+3) Import into the database the data from the "*installation/requests.sql*" script (this script automatically creates the user, the database data, creates the tables and populates the users table with the 3 accounts described below)
-3)  Run`chmod +x installation/install.sh && ./installation/install.sh`
+4) Run`chmod +x installation/install.sh && ./installation/install.sh`
-4)  Run`php artisan serv`
+5) Run`php artisan serv`
-5) The site is accessible at the address: http://localhost:8000
+6) The site is accessible at the address: http://localhost:8000

 The script " *installation/install.sh* " executes the installation commands of composer, nodes, give the necessary rights,  but can't do the other steps alone and assume these general apps are already installed.